MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - Array variables can be used as pointers, but array variable are not exactly the pointers. `sizeof` is different for array variables and pointers, array variables can not point to anything else and assigning an array variable to a pointer decays it.

+- Passing an array variable to a pointer decays it.

 - Array variables start at zero because of the pointer arithmetic.

 - Pointer variables have types so that C can adjust pointer arithmetic.